 Fixed energy tariffs

 A fixed energy tariff is a temporary contract which sets the amount you pay per unit of energy for the duration of the contract.
-When you switch to a cheaper deal, the chances are that you’ll be switching to a fixed energy tariff offered by another supplier.
+When you switch for a cheaper deal, the chances are that you’ll be switching to a fixed energy tariff offered by another supplier.
 Fixed tariffs offer peace of mind, because you know that the rate you pay for your energy can’t go up while you’re on the tariff, no matter what happens to the rest of the energy market.
 It should be noted that this doesn’t mean your energy bills won’t ever go up – this depends upon how much energy you use and whether you adopt the kind of clever money-saving tips recommended by WeFlip.
 There’s also the possibility that energy prices could fall, but your rates stay fixed at the same level.

 Some fixed tariffs charge an exit fee for leaving, but Ofgem rules state that this fee can’t be applied if you switch suppliers less than 49 days before the end of the contract.
 If an exit fee does apply, then it could still be worth it if the savings you make by switching will be greater than the exit fee being charged.